-The holidays can be the most magical time of year—but let's be honest, if you have a willful, impulsive tot (in other words, if you have a normal toddler) it can also be very trying.
-Here are 5 tantrum triggers…plus 5 tried-and-true tips to reduce Hanukkah Horrors or Christmas Crises!
+The holidays can be the most magical time of year—but let's be honest, with a toddler, the tantrums could outnumber the presents under the tree.
+If you have a willful, impulsive tot (in other words, if you have a normal toddler) it can also be very trying.
+Here are five meltdown triggers…plus five tried-and-true tips for how to deal with toddler tantrums to reduce Hanukkah Horrors or Christmas Crises!

-When your 2-year-old melts down in aisle 3 at the grocery store, reasoning with him using a calming voice and explanation is often a bust.
-His frustration turns off the brain's language center making it very hard to listen.
+When your 2-year-old melts down in aisle three at the grocery store, reasoning with them using a calming voice and explanation is often a bust.
+Their frustration turns off the brain's language center making it very hard to listen.

 Try switching to short phrases and lots of repetition.
-First, acknowledge feelings (with a sincere look on your face): Pointing to the Santa say, "Candy!
+First, acknowledge feelings (with a sincere look on your face): Point to the Santa and say, "Candy!
 Candy!
 Now….now!
 You want it NOW!"
-Repeat this 3-4 times, so he sees you really get it.
+Repeat this three to four times, so he sees you really get it.
 At least 50% of the time he'll calm down and then immediately offer a distraction, solution or compromise.
 "I know, I know you want it, sweetie!
-But, at home we have cookies…do you want 1 or 2 when we get home?
+But, at home we have cookies…do you want one or two when we get home?
 I think they have sprinkles on them, too!
 Right?"

-Your daughter refuses to wear the fancy holiday dress Grandma gave her.
+Your child refuses to wear the fancy holiday dress Grandma gave them.

 We all like to feel smart and little kids especially love when adults act a little dumb: Not only does it get a giggle, it also makes them feel clever and strong…compared to their inept parents.
 Say, "This dress is so pretty!
 I'm gonna wear it.
 It goes on my head, right?"
 Then put it on like a hat.
-Then, when she tries to correct you, say, “No, I know how, I’m super smart!”
+Then, when they try to correct you, say, “No, I know how, I’m super smart!”
 Then, hang it on your ear—you get the picture.
-Within seconds, she'll be laughing and showing you the right way to wear it.
+Within seconds, they’ll be laughing and showing you the right way to wear it.

 It's time to open gifts, and your tot gets very grabby…with other kids' toys.